junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon/SPN-Angel-demon-whole-novel.md

 >
 > Dean: "They're winning, Sammy.
 The monsters are winning."

+##### 11/03/2021 11:42:36 AM: Donna, Claire, Eileen were all already dead

-11/03/2021 11:42:36 AM: Sam and Dean have returned from a vampire hunt, and Sam is keen to head out again.
+Sam and Dean have returned from a vampire hunt, and Sam is keen to head out again.
 Dean is feeling hopeless -- there are just too many monsters and they aren't even saving people anymore.
 They mention that after Cas took on the MoC as part of the plot to cage Chuck, he went crazy and had to be locked in a Ma'lak Box.
 The monsters are everywhere and all their friends are either dead or they've quit hunting, except for Jody and Bobby.
 Dean suspects that they all carry a death wish: Jody after Donna, Claire, and the other girls were killed; Bobby always had a death wish; and Sam after Eileen was killed.

 > Sam arms up, even more battle-scarred than the last time-- almost dead-eyed.
 >